-- 2.1 "Refers to activities Core modules of community eco-credit are capable of expansion. that attempt to expand However, fund and loan terms, environmental goals, and an initial intervention"9 activities related to ecological protection and restoration may differ from group to group or landscape to landscape.
+- 1.3 "A copy-paste While the community eco-credit approach's core elements can be replication to grow replicated, the specifics are delegated to individual groups and impact"8 thus the methodology adapts itself to local need.
+In this sense, perfect "copy-paste" is not achieved.
+2 Scalability 2.1 "Refers to activities Core modules of community eco-credit are capable of expansion. that attempt to expand However, fund and loan terms, environmental goals, and an initial intervention"9 activities related to ecological protection and restoration may differ from group to group or landscape to landscape.
 Thus, whilst it is accurate to state that community eco-credit is capable of expansion in its basic components, its specifics are intentionally not.
-The need for adaptation according to local need has cost implications because costs will be incurred in local negotiation and support.
-2.2 "[The ability] to By this standard, community eco-credit is not scalable as the increase your impact at marginal costs associated with setting up a group have a baseline an increased rate, fixed expense that doesn't decrease.
-The inherent cost comprises compared to your costs group fund capitalisation and support and this is not low cost at and effort", reflecting a the margin.
-The Mkuba program in Tanzania tried reducing fund - costs decrease with each unit sale"10 cycle lenders by diminishing loan capital available for subsequent loans, compromising the community eco-credit equity principle.
-15.2 Beyond these definitions, Greenfi believes that community eco-credit groups may always require external assistance at one time or another.
+The need for adaptation according to local need has cost implications because costs will be incurred in local - negotiation and support.
+2.2 "[The ability] to By this standard, community eco-credit is not scalable as the increase your impact at marginal costs associated with setting up a group have a baseline fixed expense that doesn't decrease.
+The inherent cost comprises an increased rate, compared to your costs group fund capitalisation and support and this is not low cost at and effort", reflecting a the margin.
+The Mkuba program in Tanzania tried reducing fund more general business capitalisation expenses by having existing groups finance new definition of "the ability ones, but this did not materialise beyond token amounts.
+Moreover, reducing the available group funds could adversely to increase revenues impact group incentives which might unfairly advantage early while your marginal costs decrease with cycle lenders by diminishing loan capital available for subsequent each unit sale" loans, compromising the community eco-credit equity principle. - 15.2 Beyond these definitions, Greenfi believes that community eco-credit groups may always require external assistance at one time or another.
 Given that the groups navigate ever-changing financial and environmental landscapes, it is essential to view them as dynamic entities.
 Similarly, banks are not wholly self-sustaining and benefit from implicit state guarantees and bailouts, and US agri-lenders are recapitalised on an annual basis.
-Community eco-credit groups should maybe be viewed in a similar way with need for support subject to need.
+Community eco-credit groups should maybe be viewed in a similar way with need for support subject to need. - 15.3 As mentioned at section 8 ("Methodology"), when new organisations adopt the approach, it should be tested first as a landscape demonstration, and then as a landscape replication.
+The purpose of the landscape demonstration is to learn and adjust the methodology, perfecting it ahead of a replication phase.
+During the replication phase, the number of groups will expand in line with a definition of scaling akin to expansion (see 2.1 in the table above), but cannot scale on an economic basis, with ever reducing marginal costs of group establishment.